-Vacation Destinations Where You Can Book a Five-star Hotel for Cheap
+Vacation Destinations Where You Can Book a Five-star Hotel for Cheap (Video)

 Five-star hotels are highly desirable — cush beds, top-notch service, extra amenities — but are rarely affordable.
 The average nightly rate for a five-star hotel on Hipmunk in 2018 was $431.
 But as savvy travelers know, the secret to luxury travel for less is finding those lower cost destinations, or visiting popular places in the shoulder or off season.